-In our HostGator web hosting review, we discover that HostGator has real strengths that could make it the best website hosting company for your business, particularly if you’re looking for a budget option.
+In our HostGator web hosting review, we discover that HostGator has real strengths that could make it the best web hosting company for your business, particularly if you’re looking for a budget option.

 HostGator: Plans and pricing

 The Gator Website Builder is a drag-and-drop website creation tool designed for beginners.
-It starts at $7.68/month for a two-year plan.
+It starts at $7.68 a month for a two-year plan.
 This includes a domain name, website analytics, 24/7 support, and free SSL support.
-For a plan with priority support, you’ll pay $11.98/month, and a plan with support for eCommerce costs $18.44/month.
+For a plan with priority support, you’ll pay $11.98 a month, and a plan with support for ecommerce costs $18.44 a month.

 There are three shared hosting plans.
-The Hatchling plan costs $6.95/month if you pay three years at a time.
+The Hatchling plan costs $6.95 a month if you pay three years at a time.
 It includes a free domain, unmetered bandwidth, unmetered disk space, and free SSL support.
 You also get $100 worth of advertising credit that you can use on Google AdWords or Bing.
-The Baby plan unlocks unlimited domains and costs $9.95/month, and the $14.95 Business plan adds a dedicated IP address and SSL certification from Comodo.
+The Baby plan unlocks unlimited domains and costs $9.95 a month, and the $14.95 Business plan adds a dedicated IP address and SSL certification from Comodo.

 WordPress hosting is split into six different plans.
 The more expensive plans have support for more websites at a time, and that’s about it.
-The Starter plan ($9.95/month for a three-year plan) is for a single site only but includes unmetered storage space, free SSL, and $100 in Google AdWords credit.
+The Starter plan ($9.95 a month for a three-year plan) is for a single site only, but includes unmetered storage space, free SSL, and $100 in Google AdWords credit.